tonysparks/litac/README.md

 # LitaC
 LitaC (pronounced Lee-ta-see) is a C like language.
 In fact, its main goal is to be C with some minor syntax sugar.
-It compiles to ISO-C99 - so it's fairly easy to use C libraries.
+It compiles to ISO-C99 (C11 for some features) which has the benefits of being fairly easy to use existing C libraries and code.

+# Goals & Purpose
+First what's not a goal: LitaC is not meant to replace any existing languages.
+It isn't trying to conquer the programming world.

+With that disclaimer out of the way, what I'd like LitaC to do:
+* A less cumbersome version of C; C is beautiful, but it is showing its age
+* Make it easier for me to write video games in a native language
+* Find enjoyment in programming

+# Syntax
 The syntax:

 ```C